Mohamed-Montasser/NN-from-scratch/README.md

 - An MLP that learns the XOR problem.
 - An autoencoder for MNIST image reconstruction.
 - An SVM classifier trained on the autoencoder’s latent features.
-- The same architectures again using TensorFlow/Keras, to compare implementation effort, training time, and performance.[1][2]
+- The same architectures again using TensorFlow/Keras, to compare implementation effort, training time, and performance.

 ## Features